Have you spent any time using a mood tracker? Do you even know what a mood tracker is for?

 Choose a Color For Each Mood

-You pick the colors that you like, or change up the colors according to the time of the year.
+You should pick the colors that you like, or change up the colors according to the time of the year.
 Whatever works for you, just be sure that you have a key that matches how you’re tracking your moods.

 I love to use pink for happy, blue for sad, red for anger, yellow for average and green for energetic.
 Sometimes my green and pink can be interchanged because green is being in the zone and that makes me happy!